tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 ---
-title: LinkedIn as Learning Network
+title: LinkedIn, not a social network, not a professional network but a Learning Network
-subtitle: A proposal for LinkedIn
+subtitle: The world of work needs a fresh POV
 layout: blog
 ---